sorrento-lab/sorrento-lab.github.io/5_Proxmox.md

 To remove the subscription nag:
 [https://github.com/Jamesits/pve-fake-subscription](https://github.com/Jamesits/pve-fake-subscription)

-To a quick update of proxmox:
+To do a quick update of proxmox:
 `apt-get update`
 `apt-get dist-upgrade`